Stocks slip on Wall Street as crude oil prices climb again

-Stocks fell in morning trading on Wall Street Wednesday, giving back some of the gains they made a day earlier, as crude oil prices rise sharply again.
+Stocks fell in afternoon trading on Wall Street Wednesday, giving back some of the gains they made a day earlier, as crude oil prices rise sharply again.

-The losses were broad, led by technology and health care stocks.
-Microsoft fell 1% and Abbott fell 1.7%.
+The losses were broad.
+Technology and health care stocks were among the biggest weights.
+Microsoft fell 0.7% and Abbott fell 3.1%.
 Retailers and communications companies also lost ground.

 Concerns on Wall Street about persistently high inflation have been elevated since Russia's invasion of Ukraine sent energy and other commodity prices even higher.
 Crude oil prices have been volatile over concerns that the conflict will exacerbate an already tight market.
 The fluctuation in prices has been pushing and pulling the broader stock market.